Home » Movies » The Godfather Part III (1990)

 Key Scenes

-• Michael’s Confession: A poignant moment where Michael confesses his sins to Cardinal Lamberto.
+• Michael’s confession to Cardinal Lamberto.

 Iconic Quotes